 The AFD is very active in Cameroon and finances many development projects, including by means of sovereign soft loans (through the C2D).
 A first loan agreement worth €60 million was signed for the upgrading works on the Douala Eastern Access, while a second loan agreement for €100 million was signed to build the second bridge over the Wouri River in Douala, for which €33 million has also been mobilized under the second C2D.
 For example, agreements have been signed for the French share of funding for the Lom Pangar Dam (€50 million), the construction of a West access route to Douala (€75 million) and sanitation projects in Douala (€130 million).

 Since 2012, our research cooperation has received C2D funding worth €8.2 million and has focused on agricultural and medical research.
 Professional cooperation areas benefit from our technical assistance within the Higher Education for Professions in Central Africa Expert Support Team (PAPESAC).
 In the field of higher education, our action relies on traditional grants, missions and invitations.
 In total, the French technical assistance facility in Cameroon mobilizes 29 international technical experts.

 In the field of cultural cooperation, the missions of the French Institute in Cameroon are intended to:

-This policy is also supported by three Alliances française branches in Garoua, Bamenda and Dschang, and six accredited schools throughout the country.
+This policy is also supported by three Alliance française branches in Garoua, Bamenda and Dschang, and six accredited schools throughout the country.